-Adam Volbrecht is in his sixth season as head coach of the Wisconsin Lutheran College men's golf team.
-Volbrecht, who spent the 2007 season as an assistant coach prior to being named head coach, also serves as the Assistant Director of Residence Life at WLC.
+Adam Volbrecht is in his eighth season as head coach of the Wisconsin Lutheran College men's golf team.
+Volbrecht, who spent the 2007 season as an assistant coach prior to being named head coach, also serves as Director of Residence Life at WLC.

 A four-year letterwinner (2000-2003) on the Warriors men's golf team, Volbrecht served as team captain for two seasons.
 His career was highlighted by a second-place finish at the Lakeland Invitational during his senior season.
 He graduated from WLC in 2004 with a bachelor of arts degree in English.
 He went on to receive his master's degree in student affairs administration from Ball State University in 2006.

-Volbrecht, who was born June 21, 1982, currently resides in Muskego with his wife, Taryn, who is the head girls' varsity volleyball coach at nearby Wisconsin Lutheran High School.
+Volbrecht, who was born June 21, 1982, currently resides in Muskego with his wife, Taryn.
 They have two sons, Khalil and Jevan.